A traumatic experience like a serious accident, a violent event or abuse can be difficult to process.

-People with this disorder are typically haunted by what they experienced, and the distressing memories keep coming back to them.
+People with PTSD are typically haunted by what they experienced, and the distressing memories keep coming back to them.
 The support of others is then particularly important.
 Psychological treatment can help to deal with the memories over time.

 Post-traumatic stress disorder is characterized by